dojo/docs/welcome.rst

       A representation of a normal <button> or <input type="submit/reset/button" />

     * `dijit.form.ComboButton <dijit/form/ComboButton>`_

+      A button with an arrow to show a drop down (often a menu)

     * `dijit.form.DropDownButton <dijit/form/DropDownButton>`_

       A button that displays a menu or some other popup when you press it

+    * `dijit.form.ToggleButton <dijit/form/ToggleButton>`_

+      A cross between a Button and a Checkbox widget

   * other controls